gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Pull requests

-We welcome pull request with improvements to GitLab code and/or documentation.
-The issues we would really like a pull request for are listed with the [status 'accepting merge/pull requests' on our feedback forum](http://feedback.gitlab.com/forums/176466-general/status/796455) but other improvements are also welcome.
+We welcome pull requests with fixes and improvements to GitLab code, tests, and/or documentation.
+The features we would really like a pull request for are listed with the [status 'accepting merge/pull requests' on our feedback forum](http://feedback.gitlab.com/forums/176466-general/status/796455) but other improvements are also welcome.

 ### Pull request guidelines

- If you can please submit a pull request with the fix including tests.
+If you can, please submit a pull request with the fix or improvements including tests.
+If you don't know how to fix the issue but can write a test that exposes the issue we will accept that as well.
 The workflow to make a pull request is as follows:

 1. Fork the project on GitHub
 1. Create a feature branch